zikezhang/vagrant/README.md

 ## Overview

 We use the default Ubuntu trusty64 ISO from Vagrant for compatibility.
-If you choose to use a 64-bit ISO you may need to update your BIOS to enable virtualization with AMD-V or Intel VT.
+If you choose to use a 64-bit ISO you may need to update your BIOS to enable [virtualization][12] with AMD-V, Intel VT-x or VIA VT.

 When you provision Vagrant for the first time it's always the longest procedure (`$ vagrant up`).
 Vagrant will download the entire Linux OS if you've never used Vagrant or the ubuntu/trusty64 Box.